Godha Box Office: 4 Days Kerala Collections

-directed by Basil Joseph, has already earned the 'hit' status.
+Godha, the sports comedy movie which hit the theatres on May 19, has been receiving extremely positive reviews from both the audiences and critics.
+The Tovino Thomas-Wamiqa Gabbi starrer, directed by Basil Joseph, has already earned the 'hit' status.

 According to the latest reports from the trade analysts,